hakansuku/D1APACTraining/_14_2 Instrumenting ECS Nginx application.md

 # 14_2 Instrumenting sample Nginx application with Oneagent code module for Nginx

 ## In this tutorial we will define a task definition.
 The ECS task definition configures an AWS Fargate task that runs an NGINX web server instrumented with Dynatrace OneAgent for application performance monitoring.
 > It accomplishes this using the init-container pattern, where a temporary setup container prepares the monitoring files before the main web server starts.

+> When you integrate Dynatrace OneAgent code modules into AWS Fargate tasks using an initContainer (also known as runtime integration), it operates in Application-Only monitoring mode.
+Because AWS Fargate is a serverless platform, users do not have administrative access to the underlying virtual machine host or operating system.
+Consequently, traditional Full-Stack monitoring mode (which requires a root-privileged OneAgent daemon running on the host system to monitor all processes) cannot be utilized

 # Creating a task definition
 > Refer https://docs.dynatrace.com/docs/shortlink/aws-fargate#configure-the-task-definition